 - The health of the couple

-- Impotence or premature ejaculation require behavioral and medical therapy.
+- Impotence or premature ejaculation requires behavioral and medical therapy

 - Other modes of treatment such as:

 - Assisted reproductive technologies, such as in vitro fertilization, intracytoplasmic sperm injection, or gamete intra-fallopian transfer.

 ART is costly, time-consuming and carries a relatively higher risk of certain birth defects, such as heart, digestive and cleft lip/palate problems.